-Answer: The difference in count before and after jumping is 7 counts, since the rate of breathing increases due to jumping.
+Answer: The difference in the count before and after jumping is 7 counts since the rate of breathing increases due to jumping.

 The clock inside you

-Answer: Yes I have a seen a doctor using a stethoscope to listen to our chest.
-She hears the heartbeat.
+Answer: Yes, I have seen doctors using a stethoscope to listen to our chest.
+They hear the heartbeat.
 The sound of the heartbeat comes from the heart while it pumps blood to the other parts of the body.
-No its not a clock to keep ticking away, it’s the heart which is beating.
+No, it’s not a clock to keep ticking away; it’s the heart which is beating.

 Snake tells the flow of air!

 Q1.
 Stand with this snake below a fan.
 Look in which direction it moves.
 Take this paper snake to different places and observe its movement.